What to search for, and what not to expect

 General characteristics of the data base

-(a) Here, the presentation of data makes it specifically clear that the task of giving an accurate account on fact-finding differs greatly from the task of delivering retrievable wording for data base searches.
+(a) Here, the presentation of data makes it specifically clear that the task of giving an accurate account on fact-finding differs greatly from the task of delivering retrievable wording for data

 Information is offered in three tiers - as usual.